“We’ll call it Christmas when the adverts begin.”

 The Minimalists would, however, like to shed some light on this darkest of Fridays.
 It’s important to understand that consumption is an unquenchable thirst.
-Retailers and advertisers and manufacturers know this too well.
-And thus, they’ve invented an entire day designed to take advantage of your insatiable desire to consume.
+Retailers, advertisers, and manufacturers know this too well; thus, they invented a day designed to take advantage of your insatiable desire to consume.

-The pernicious aspects of Black Friday are not few.
-The pandemonium of this day is a synecdoche for our consumer culture as a whole.
-On this day, people consume gluttonously without regard for the harm they’re inflicting on themselves.
+The pernicious aspects of Black Friday are not few, and the pandemonium of this day is a synecdoche for our consumer culture: On this day, people consume gluttonously with no regard for personal harm.
 On this day, greed becomes ravenous.
-On this day, people live without real meaning, buying gifts to fill a void that can’t possibly be filled with material possessions.
+On this day, people exist without real meaning, buying gifts to fill a void we can’t fill with material possessions.

-Sadly, people participate in the rapacious nature of Black Friday in the name of a holiday, as if buying gifts was an ideal way to celebrate Christmas.
-But thankfully, you have options.
+Sadly, people participate in the rapaciousness of Black Friday in the name of a holiday, as if buying gifts was an ideal way to celebrate Christmas.
+Thankfully, though, you have other options.

-Instead of embracing Black Friday, you can Block Friday.
-You can refuse to buy material items for people to display your love.
-Rather, you can showcase your love, caring, and affection through daily actions—every day, not just holidays.
+Instead of embracing Black Friday, you can refuse to buy material items for one day; instead, you can demonstrate your love, caring, and affection through daily actions—every day, not just holidays.

-If you want to give gifts, why not gift an experience—a nice meal, tickets to a concert, or a sunset on the beach?
-After all, the best, most loving gift you can give someone is your time and undivided attention.
+If you want to give gifts, why not gift an experience: a nice meal, tickets to a concert, a sunset on the beach?
+The best, most loving gift you can give someone is your time and attention.

 Will you join us?
 Will you opt out of Black Friday?
 If not, why not?